We Are Harlot: 2014–2015: Signing to Atlantic Records/Roadrunner and self-titled album

 After the band performed at Rock on the Range, they later played at various different festivals and tours, including; Rocklahoma in May, replacing the metal group Trivium due to the singer damaging his voice, they were the support act for The Pretty Reckless on May 28 at the Hard Rock Hotel and Casino in Las Vegas, performed "Denial" as new bumper music at WWE Raw on August 18, and also performed at 2014's Aftershock festival in September.

 In early January 2015 the band issued a statement via Rocksound Magazine that they will be releasing their debut album in March that same year.
 The band officially announced their self-titled debut album in January after releasing their second single, "Dancing on Nails", and made it available to pre-order for March 30 in the US.
 Worsnop also announced his departure from Asking Alexandria, stating that he wanted to focus on this band more and also felt that Asking Alexandria would do better without him, also admitting that he no longer wanted to create heavy music anymore.
 The album was successfully released and peaked in the US at 165 and in the UK at 58.
-The album also sold 5,000 copies in the US alone within its debut week.
+The album also sold 15,000 copies in the US alone within its debut week with the band reaching #1 on the Billboard Charts.

 The band was announced to perform at South Florida's 'Fort Rock' festival and North Florida's 'Rockville' festival in April 2015, and was set to perform at Rock on the Range for the second time along with a new festival named 'Northern Invasion' based in Somerset, both of which took place in May.
 They also performed at both Download Festival, which served as their debut performance in the UK, and at Sonisphere Festival in Milan, Italy, which served as their debut performance in Italy in June.